lucia-auth/lucia/documentation/content/main/getting-started/$solidstart.md

 You can learn all the concepts and general APIs of Lucia by reading the [Basics](/basics/database) section in the docs.
 If you prefer writing code immediately, check out the [Starter guides](/starter-guides) page or the [examples in the repository](https://github.com/pilcrowOnPaper/lucia/tree/main/examples).

 Remember to check out the [Guidebook](/guidebook) for tutorials and guides!
+If you have any questions, join our [Discord server](/discord)!